jon-jacky/Piety/doc/analogies.md

 file system.
 (Not yet implemented)

 - **i/o redirection**: In Piety, redirecting the output of a task to some text buffer.
-We will do this by reassigning the *print* function or the *sys.stdout* variable.
-This should work because we use cooperative multitasking, and we do not have true parallelism.
-Therefore we can always explicitly reassign *print* and *stdout* when we start each handler.
-(Not yet implemented)
+Redirection is provided by the *wyshka* shell.

-- **desktop, window manager**: Our display editor *edsel* and its derivatives *desoto* and *eden* provide multiple tiled windows in a single terminal, where each window displays (part of) the contents of a text buffer.
+- **desktop, window manager**: Our display editors *edda* and *edsel* provide multiple tiled windows in a single terminal, where each window displays (part of) the contents of a text buffer.
 The display module *frame* used by these editors does not depend on *edsel* or any other application so it is in effect a